panchnayak/tech-blog/rancher/v1/README.md

 pnayak@rancher-server:~$ kubectl get secret --namespace cattle-system bootstrap-secret -o go-template='{{.data.bootstrapPassword|base64decode}}{{"\n"}}'
 6gp5fpqk9b7ffjlr2zd446v5b5gjv4vrztwz5bcjdrzpv8jq59f459
 ```
-Now se your own password for the rancher server as shown
+Now set "your own password" for the rancher server as shown

 ![](images/rancher-password.jpg)

-Login to rancher server with admin as the username and your password, you should be able to login successfully.
+Login to rancher server with "admin" as the username and "your-own-password", you should be able to login successfully.

 ![](images/rancher-login-success.jpg)